 Figure Legends

 Figure 1.
-Comparative change in infant and mother behaviours in human (dotted lines) and rhesus macaque (solid lines), according to infant age (human at the top, rhesus macaque at the bottom; ratio of development of rhesus macaques to humans is 4:1). (a) Change in infant gaze to mother (as percentage of interaction time); (b) Prevalence of infant social behaviours (as percentage of all behaviours); (c) Maternal responsiveness to infant social behaviours () as estimated percentage of all social infant behaviours) (d) Maternal mirroring response (as estimated percentage of maternal responsiveness to infant social behaviours); (e) Maternal marking responses (as estimated percentage of maternal responsiveness to infant social behaviours).
-Note: In all panels, shaded areas represent 95% confidence intervals.
+Comparative change in infant and mother behaviours in human (dotted lines) and rhesus macaque (solid lines), according to infant age (human at the top, rhesus macaque at the bottom; ratio of development of rhesus macaques to humans is 4:1). (a) Change in infant gaze to mother (as percentage of interaction time) in humans (purple) and macaques (blue); (b) Prevalence of infant social behaviours (as percentage of all behaviours) in humans (green) and macaques (yellow); (c-e) Maternal responsiveness to infant social behaviours (c) as estimated percentage of all social infant behaviours) in humans (brown) and macaques (red): maternal mirroring response (d) and maternal marking responses (e; as estimated percentage of maternal responsiveness to infant social behaviours).
+Note: In all panels, shaded areas represent 95% confidence intervals and each datapoint represents a single observation.
 As described in the text, results shown in (c), (d), and (e) focused on human infants aged 5 weeks and older, with the removal of 35 data points, compared to (a) and (b), which instead also included weeks 1 and 3.

 Figure 2.
 Type of Maternal Mirroring response for each infant social behaviour.
 Direct (orange), Modified (blue) and Enriched (yellow) mirroring in response to infant communicative behaviour (proto-communicative mouth gestures and vocalizations) in humans (a) and social behaviour (communicative and affiliative) in humans (b) and in rhesus macaque (c).
 Note: Within each panel, and for each kind of mirroring responses, bars represent the percentage of the total corpus of that kind of mirroring responses that was used in response to the specified kind of infant behaviour (e.g., in (b), which includes all infant behaviour categories, orange bars add up to 100% of direct mirroring responses).